railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 .. index:: GTD

-The art of productivity without stress
+The Art of Productivity without Stress
 ======================================

 Now you can take a slight detour away from pure enterprise management by looking at some tools offered by Open ERP to improve your own personal time management.
-It's not much of a detour because good organization is the key to better productivity in your daily work.
+It is not much of a detour because good organization is the key to better productivity in your daily work.

 .. index::